INTREPID-hep/DTPatternRecognition/docs/src/installation.rst

 You can install the latest version of the package directly from GitHub using pip or Poetry.

 .. note::
-    Take a look at the available `tagged version <https://github.com/DanielEstrada971102/DTPatternRecognition/tags>`_.
+    Take a look at the available `tagged versions <https://github.com/DanielEstrada971102/DTPatternRecognition/tags>`_.

 .. tab-set::